Guillamoure/css-basics/README.md

 * Understand how to use class, id, and element selectors, and selector order of importance
 * Demonstrate the use of the box model, floats, clear, positioning, flex box, CSS grid in page layout
 * Introduce CSS Frameworks like Bootstrap, Semantic UI, Materialize
+* Show Pesticide for Chrome

 ## CSS Basics

 * What is it?
+  sparkles also
+  Cascading Style Sheets
 * What Does it Do?
+  style the html makes things pretty and nice and sparkley rallzlmattazz lit

 ## Stylesheets and Selectors